House D: Grand Ceremonial Entrance

 Schele, Linda.
 FAMSI: Foundation for the Advancement of Mesoamerican Studies, Inc. The Linda Schele Photo Collection Number 4022

-The grand ceremonial stairway is on the left of the photo with House D at the top of the stair.
-House C is behind House D to the right.
+The grand ceremonial stairway, with House D at the top of the stair on the left.

 House E, Pakal’s throne room, lacks a roofcomb and is behind and to the right of the Tower.